Venezuela court issues arrest warrant for opposition leader Edmundo González News

 A Venezuelan court issued an arrest warrant for former presidential candidate Edmundo González on Monday following a criminal investigation into the disputed presidential election.

-The Public Prosecutor’s Office requested the arrest warrant following González refusal to answer questions surrounding the publication of election results.
+The Public Prosecutor’s Office requested the arrest warrant following González’s refusal to answer questions surrounding the publication of election results.
 González is accused of several crimes including usurpation of functions, forgery of public documents, incitement to disobedience of laws, conspiracy, and association to commit crimes against the Venezuelan state.
 The request comes just weeks after the National Electoral Council (CNE) and the Supreme Justice Tribunal confirmed Nicolás Maduro as President for a third term following the July 28 election.

-The result of the presidential election, in which Maduro and González claimed victory, was heavily contested, with González and opposition leader Maria Corina Machado rejecting the court’s ruling and raising serious concerns about the election’s integrity.
+The result of the presidential election, in which Maduro and González both claimed victory, remains heavily contested, with González and opposition leader Maria Corina Machado rejecting the court’s ruling and raising serious concerns about the election’s integrity.
 As a result, Attorney General Tarek Saab initiated a criminal investigation into González and Machado for claiming victory in the election and creating a website to publish tally sheets from over 80 percent of the 30,000 voting machines, asserting that the election was fraudulent.

 Opposition leader Machado responded to the arrest warrant in a statement on Monday, stating that “Maduro has lost all touch with reality.
 The arrest warrant issued by the regime to threaten President-Elect Edmundo González crosses a new line that only strengthens the resolve of our movement.”